 What was a game-changing moment in your career?

 About 10 years ago I had a set of mentors in Chicago and across the Midwest in wireless telecommunications, and when sitting down with them I always asked, “If you had it to do over again, what would you do?”
 The answer was always that they would spend more time with their family.
 I asked one gentleman that question and he broke down and started crying and told me that his children were in prison and rehab.
 I was 37 at that time, and the clock stopped.
 I said I was going to do something I enjoyed and raise a family and enjoy my family down South.

 Where do you see yourself in five or 10 years?

 In five years I’d like to be an advocate for younger leadership in the community.
 In 10 years I hope we’ve built a foundation of entrepreneurial activity in the Anderson area that collaborates with people in the Upstate and across the state of South Carolina.

 What do you still have to learn about your business?

 That’s a daily task.
 I’m constantly wanting to absorb from other folks in the industry of entrepreneurship or economic development.
 Staying around smarter people, learning from their mistakes, and building a great entrepreneurial ecosystem in South Carolina.

 Who do you rely on as a mentor?

-What has been your best career decision?
+What has been your best business decision?